ruitaiS/capstone-1/README.md

 `\hat{r}_{ui} = {w} * \bar{r}_{u} + (1 - {w}) * \bar{r}_{i}`
 ```

 In this new formulation, ${w}$ is the weight assigned to the user average, and $1-{w}$ is the weight for the movie average.
-To find the optimal weighting ${w}$, we can plot the RMSE across the test set against values of ${w}$ ranging from 0.2 to 0.6:
+To find the optimal value for ${w}$, we can plot the RMSE across the test set against values of ${w}$ ranging from 0.2 to 0.6:

 <img src="/movielens/graphs/weighted_ensemble_tuning.png" align="center" alt="User / Movie Average Weighted Ensemble Optimization"
 	title="User / Movie Average Weighted Ensemble Optimization"/>

 The minima occurs at $`{w} = 0.4062`$, and yields a very slightly improved RMSE of ~0.912 on the test set.

-The results of these simple algorithms are tallied below:
+The results of all these simple algorithms are tallied below:

 <div align = "center">